School of Medicine Homepage

 How do I get started?

 An Emory SOM faculty physician can begin by identifying a new Quality Improvement project they would like to undertake.
-Please see previous examples of QI projects that have received MOC Part IV Credit in the past.
+Please see previous examples of QI projects that have received IHHC/Part IV Credit in the past.
 For a new project, the physician should work with a QI expert in their department, clinical service line, or facility to design the project, to ensure that there will be sufficient resources, including collection of data, to confirm that the project aligns with Emory QI goals.
 Dr. Holly Gooding, Executive Director, Continuing Medical Education, will review all new QI project applications, a process that takes approximately 3 to 4 weeks.

 Are there ongoing QI projects that I can join?